 I must have taken thousands of photos of these stand-up comedians over the years.
 I regard this as my contribution to the stand-up comedy scene here in Iceland, as I could never ever stand up on stage and tell jokes ;)

 This is a great venue for the new stand-up comedians to try out their material and to see if they have got "it" or not.
 And then to get some experience and work on their material.
 Some of them have natural talents while others become better with time and more training.
 And others find out that this scene is not for them.

 These amateur shows have opened the door for some very good talents, who got their training at Bar 11 and moved onto other venues with their stand-up performance.

-From time to time stand-up comedy shows are held in towns in the vicinity of Reykjavík and I have attended stand-up comedy shows by the Comedy Club in Keflavík, Selfoss, Mosfellsbær and Hafnarfjörður towns, but from time to time the shows take place at Íslenski rokkbarinn in Hafnarfjörður.
+From time to time stand-up comedy shows are held in towns in the vicinity of Reykjavík and I have attended stand-up comedy shows by the Comedy Club in Keflavík, Selfoss, Mosfellsbær and Hafnarfjörður towns, but from time to time the shows took place at Íslenski Rokkbarinn in Hafnarfjörður.